VALTA1H/minsk44/README.md

 ## 📜 License
 *   **Game Assets:** Creative Commons
 *   **Code:** This project is under GPL3
-*   **Third-Party:** Kinetic Text Tags and Achievements RPY belong to their respective creators.
+*   **Third-Party:** Kinetic Text Tags and Renpy Achievement belong to their respective creators.